James Hawes: Career

-Move to drama

 Hawes moved into drama, earning his spurs on popular drama The Bill.
-Hawes' work on the BAFTA winning Doctor Who has been particularly well received.
+Hawes' work on the BAFTA winning Doctor Who was particularly well received.
 He directed Christopher Eccleston in "The Empty Child" and "The Doctor Dances" which won the Hugo Award for Best Dramatic Presentation, Short Form in 2006.
 As a result, Hawes was hired to helm episodes of the second season, directing the Christmas special and introducing David Tennant as the new Doctor.
 "School Reunion" was also nominated for the 2007 ceremony.
 Hawes was awarded the BAFTA Cymru Award for Best Drama Director for his work on "The Christmas Invasion".

 In early 2006, Hawes directed an Andrew Davies-scripted 90-minute television drama based on the Lady Chatterley's Lover obscenity trial of 1960, The Chatterley Affair.
 This one-off drama for digital television channel BBC Four features Doctor Who star David Tennant as Richard Hoggart.
 It was one of the first of what would become an extremely successful run for single dramas on British television, often bringing big screen stars to individual and authored projects.
 The Chatterley Affair also won Best Single Drama in the same BAFTA awards as the Doctor Who success.

-Hawes was also announced in late 2005 as the producer and lead director of the forthcoming Doctor Who spin-off series Torchwood — however, in early 2006 it was confirmed that he would not in fact be producing the series.
-According to Doctor Who and Torchwood executive producer Russell T Davies in Doctor Who Magazine issue 366 (dated 1 March 2006), Hawes' direction of the Chatterley piece and his decision to back down from producing Torchwood were related.
-"James Hawes has been having such a good time... that he's decided directing is his greatest passion, and as a result, he's stepped down."

 In 2007, he linked up again with Andrew Davies to direct an adaptation of the 18th-century novel Fanny Hill, for Sally Head Productions and BBC Four.